For Good

-It is the climax and one of the most well-known songs of the show and is reprised as part of the show's finale.

 Lyrics

 The song's lyrics concern how both Elphaba and Glinda have been changed by their friendship with each other.
 Glinda begins by saying that, while she doesn't know if it is true that people come into each other's lives for a reason, "I know I'm who I am today because I knew you."
 Similarly, Elphaba tells Glinda that "whatever way our stories end, I know you have rewritten mine by being my friend."
 Elphaba also asks Glinda to forgive her for anything she might have done wrong, to which Glinda replies that "there's blame to share", but both agree that "none of it seems to matter anymore".
 Schwartz commented after the show premiered that for the opening of the song, he asked his daughter what she would say if she would never see her best friend again, and her answer became the first verse of "For Good".

-The lyrics rely on a play of words of the phrase "for good," which is used both to mean "forever" and "for the better."